benwhalley/just-enough-r/docs/linear-models-simple.md

 ## F-statistic: 51.69 on 2 and 29 DF,  p-value: 2.744e-10
 ```

-Although still compact, the `summary` function provides familiar output, including the estimate, *SE*, and *p* value for each parameter.
+Although still compact, the `summary` function provides some familiar output, including the estimate, *SE*, and *p* value for each parameter.

 Take a moment to find the following statistics in the output above:

 - The coefficients and p values for each predictor
 - The *R*^2^ for the overall model.
 What % of variance in `mpg` is explained?

-Answer the original question: 'accounting for weight, does `disp` tell us anything extra about a car's `mpg`?'
+Answer the original question: 'accounting for weight (`wt`), does engine size (`disp`) tell us anything extra about a car's `mpg`?'